Why Dogs Hide Under the Bed During Storms & Fireworks

 The Solution: Creating a "Positive" Sanctuary

-2. Static Electricity & The "Shock" Factor
+2. Static Electricity & The "Sound Muffling" Factor

 A lesser-known reason dogs hide during storms is static electricity.
 Large storms can create a buildup of static in the air, which can actually give dogs (especially those with long coats) tiny, uncomfortable shocks.